marcin-chwedczuk/shellcode-tshirt/README.md

 }
 ```

-What follows call to `execve` is a call to `exit(0)`.
-This is a standard technique used in shellcode to just exit the program without crashes.
-This way we will leave no traces of our code like coredumps.
+What follows call to `execve`, is a call to `exit(0)`.
+This is a standard technique used in shellcode to just exit the program without crashing it.
+This way we will leave no traces of our code (think no coredumps).

-All in all the code on our t-shirt should look like this:
+All in all the code on my t-shirt should look like this:
 ```asm
 	jmp   short _sh_last